 Twitter: If you have a Twitter account, why not send tweets about the state of the Royal Navy?
 Twitter allows you to reach a potentially huge audience very quickly and raise awareness.
 We have a Twitter feed here which provides general news about the RN as well as highlighting the government negect of the service.
 Why not follow us and re-tweet from our feed or tweet any relevant news stories you find?

 Facebook: Like the Save the Royal Navy Facebook Page Why not like us, make a comment or share our RN-related content with your friends on Facebook

 Write to the press / comment online

-Writing a stiff letter to the Times may seem like an old-fashioned approach favoured by retired admirals but most newspapers and magazines do still print letters which can shape opinions.
-However the internet is a fast and free way to get the message out there.
-Whenever RN-related articles appear online in the media (such as BBC News Online, Telegraph Online etc), there is often an opportunity to comment on the story or vote in a poll.
+Writing a stiff letter to the Times may seem like an old-fashioned approach but most newspapers and magazines do still carry letters/emails which can shape opinions.
+The web offers a fast and free way to get the message out there.
+Whenever RN-related articles appear online in the media there is often an opportunity to comment on the story or vote in a poll.

 Tell your friends

 Spreading the word to those who will listen is a valuable contribution.
 There is no need to become a “naval bore” but the more people understand the need for the RN, the better.
 The Government has got away with so many cuts to the RN over the years mainly because the media has ignored naval issues and most people are ignorant of purpose and the state of the RN.